porrasm/tsoha-2019/documentation/manual.md

 ## How to use

 Usage of the application is simple.
-You can navigate via the top navigation bar, which functionalities are quite self-evident.
+You can navigate via the top navigation bar, which has links to most important locations.

-In order to create a post you need to be signed in.
-Register a new account or sign in using the test admin account (admin, 12345).
+### Home page and signing in

+You can view posts on the Home page.
+This will list all the posts on the site.

+The menu bar has a link to the 'Register' and 'Login' pages.
+Fill in all the required information to register or sign in.
 Username and passwords should be between 5-32 characters and the username cannot contain any special characters.

-You can edit your account information by clicking your name in the navigation bar.
-You can change your username or password.
-If you wish to change only one of them, leave the other field empty.
-You must provide your previous password to edit the account.

-While signed in you can create posts, comment on posts and like or dislike posts.
-You can also delete your own post.
-The admin account can delete anyones post.
+When signed in you can create and vote posts and comments.

+### Posts and comments

+The 'Create post' link will take you to the create post page where you will see two text fields, one for the title and one for the text.
+Click submit to create the post.
+This will automatically upvote the post and redirect you to the newly created post page.

+Click on any post to see more information on it.
+While in the post page you can upvoted or downvote the post.
+Below the post are all the comments and the commenting field.
+Write your comment and click submit to create comment.

+You can reply and or edit comments.
+Click 'reply' on any comment to reply to it.
+The comment field will display which comment you're replying to or if you are editing a comment.
+Write your comment as you normally would to reply or edit the comment.

+### User views

+You can view any users page and all his posts.
+The page will also show various statistics on the user.

+Click on any users name from a post or comment field to visit their page.
+If you click your own name on a post or comment field or in the navigation bar you can also edit your account.

+Editing your account is simple.
+Fill in the new username or password to update your account.
+You need to type in your old password in order to change any information.

-If you delete a post all comments on the post will also be deleted.
-If you delete your account, your every comment and post (along with other comments in your posts) will be deleted.
+If you wish to delete your account click 'Delete account'.
+This will delete your account, all your posts and comments along with other peoples comments in your posts.
+This will not, however, remove your upvotes or downvotes on posts and comments although people can't see that you have liked them.

+### Top users page

+On the home page click 'Top users' to visit the top users page.
+This page will show the top 10 most active users in the past week and the top 10 highest rated users.
+Click on their names to visit their user pages.